Gabbajoe/pi-hole-button/README.md

 As I didn't like to purchased a new micro controller or a of the shelf button I designed, inspired by BOB, my own button case.

-I also change a bit the code from Christopher Moravec to suite my needs as I have only one led and did like the idea to have some things hardcoded so I moved them to the settings.py
+I also change a bit the code from Christopher Moravec to suite my needs as I have only the ws2812 leds and didn't like the idea to have some things hardcoded so I moved them to the settings.py

 Hardware you need:
 * [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/)